Driving licence info

 • Max.
 1 point in Flensburg

-Accompanying persons may advise and give hints – they must not intervene.
+Accompanying drivers may advise and give tips – they may not intervene.

 What is B197?